Outbound-Process/.github/.github/ISSUE_TEMPLATE/get-project-name-approval.md

 An OSPO colleague will reach out to you to discuss the next steps after you have provided your examples.

-@Processor: Please mention `@oss-project-name-legal-serviceuser` if evaluations from SAP Trademarks are required.
+@Processor: Please assign `@oss-project-name-legal-serviceuser` if evaluations from SAP Trademarks are required.